NCRF Webinars

 “Funding Basics for Coastal Ohio Communities: Crafting Competitive Proposals for the National Coastal Resilience Fund and Beyond”

-Description: NCRF’s team of Field Liaisons, Throwe Environmental, will be available to help you understand how communities can take advantage of the NCRF and other funding sources.
+NCRF’s team of Field Liaisons, Throwe Environmental, will be available to help you understand how communities can take advantage of the NCRF and other funding sources.
 Participants are invited to bring questions for a Q&A following the presentation.
 This webinar is geared towards Ohio communities in the Lake Erie watershed.
-You may click here check your geographic eligibility for NCRFWatch event

 “Funding Basics for Northeast Wisconsin Communities: Crafting Competitive Proposals for NCRF and Beyond”